-Inspect a PDF form
+Inspect form field data

-This section of the documentation will use this PDF as an example.
+This section of the documentation uses this PDF as an example.

 Generate a JSON schema that describes a PDF form

-Describe the dictionary used to fill a PDF form using a JSON schema.
+You can describe the dictionary used to fill a PDF form using a JSON schema.
 For example:

 import json